nazmiyavuz/SwiftBeacon/README.md

 ### Swift Package Manager

-EdgeKit is available through [Swift Package Manager](https://swift.org/package-manager/).
-To install it, in Xcode select `File` > `Add Package Dependencies...` and add EdgeKit repository URL:
+SwiftBeacon is available through [Swift Package Manager](https://swift.org/package-manager/).
+To install it, in Xcode select `File` > `Add Package Dependencies...` and add SwiftBeacon repository URL:

 ```url
 https://github.com/nazmiyavuz/SwiftBeacon.git
 ```

-Note: Please update the latest version or `main` branch of the EdgeKit repository in order to get the latest features.
+Note: Please update the latest version or `main` branch of the SwiftBeacon repository in order to get the latest features.

 ## Author